Single sign-on

 In the Session tab, the Keycloak administrator can also check how many active sessions exist on the respective client and estimate how many tenants and users will be affected by the logout event.

-To confirm if the logout event for all users or a single user has been received by the tenant, the Cumulocity IoT administrator can verify if there is information about the logout event in the audit logs.
+To confirm if the logout event for all users or a single user has been received by the tenant, the Cumulocity administrator can verify if there is information about the logout event in the audit logs.
 The audit logs are available in the Administration application under Accounts in the Audit Logs tab.

 Troubleshooting